 rights) to Enron, including, but not limited to, Internet Sports Network, Inc. You may request a

-copy of your information and have any inaccuracies corrected .about you.
+copy of your information and have any inaccuracies corrected.
 After Registering,

 proceed to the Enter/Change Picks page.
 Confirm your selections using the submit button at the